 The 50th percentile (or other level) response therefore acts as the starting point for the reliability-driven estimate of DSP.
-To this, In addition to the market-driven response at prices exceeding \$7,500/MWh, AEMO adds the estimated response from network event programs.
+To this, AEMO adds the estimated response from network event programs.

-The network event programs canusually only be called on a limited number of times per year, and they generally reflect loads that would not respond to price when forecast demand is very high.
+The network event programs can usually only be called on a limited number of times per year, and they generally reflect loads that would not respond to price when forecast demand is very high.

 Such programs generally have a large customer base, making it computationally challenging to use a NMI-level methodology as used for market-driven responses.
-Accordingly, AEMO has previously used may use estimated responses from the organisations running these programs, rather than calculating response itself.
+Accordingly, AEMO may use estimated responses from the organisations running these programs, rather than calculating response itself.
 Where practicable, and efficient to do so, AEMO will model such programs itself at the NMI level.
 This will best capture the level and variability of DSP response performance.